manuel-serrano/hiphop/doc/staging.md

 HipHop Staging
 ==============

+> [!WARNING]
+> Using staging requires familiarities with code generation and
+> compilation techniques and a deep understanding of HipHop's behavior.
+> HipHop beginners should refrain from using staging until they
+> have acquired that knowledge.

 HipHop is a _staged_ programming language.
 That is, although hidden by the syntax, _all_ HipHop programs are the result of a JavaScript execution and _all_ HipHop programs are first class values in the